• Home

 Environmental and Lifestyle Risk Factors

-If you look closely at the above categories you can see how substance use is not only a key ACE in it’s own right, but can influence every other ACE in the spectrum.
+If you look closely at the above categories, you can see how substance use is not only a key ACE in its own context but can influence every other ACE in the spectrum.
 That is how pervasive the harms of substance use are

 Lahey suggests picturing risk and protection as a balance scale: